sipirsipirmin/slate/source/en/index.html.md

 returns `card_token` in response.
 It allows to charge the card in the next payment within [Charge with token](#charge-with-token).

-In  order to make request you may find the necessary parameters on  following link in by opening new tab and you may also make the request  by between tabs via using swicth console.

 | Parameter | Type | Description |
 |:-|:-|:-|